wave-icon

 In the coming phases of work, when parking is most impacted, the Port will continue to offer a golfcart shuttle service to get boaters and their gear to and from the temporary marina parking lots to the gatehouses.
 Extra load/unload stalls and extra dock carts for use have been added near the gatehouses.

-Shuttle service runs Memorial Day weekend thru Labor Day weekend in 2023.
-It is anticipated to return next spring/summer 2024.
+Shuttle service is anticipated to return in the spring/summer of 2024.

 NEW!
 Gated Marina Parking